-With over 8 hours of recorded lectures, this Udemy offering will teach you the basics of data structures, vectors, and data frames, all key skills for new data scientists!
+This R programming course is a ten-part series that also teaches you about the field of data science.
+The first part of the series covers 8 hours of recorded lectures.
+This Udemy offering will teach you the basics of data structures, vectors, and data frames, all key skills for new data scientists!

 Online R Books

 It’s hard to go wrong with a nice overview written by an O’Reilly author.
-At over 500 pages, this volume will introduce you to the basics of importing data, tidying it up, analyzing it, and visualizing it.
+In fact, this is one of the best books to learn R. At over 500 pages, this volume will introduce you to the basics of importing data, tidying it up, analyzing it, and visualizing it.
 With this foundation in place, you’ll be prepared to do high-quality data science with R.

 While this isn’t an R tutorial per se, it will walk you through the foundational concepts in data science, such as statistical analysis, hypothesis testing, and regression models, all with examples in R.

 Any language as old and widespread as R is going to have lots and lots of third-party software packages.
 Getting a handle on this ecosystem is easier with an overview like this one.

 One of the most important skills for a new data scientist to learn is ‘exploratory data analysis.’
 This consists of simply getting a feel for the data by inspecting them, making simple plots, and performing simple tests.
 This book shows you how to do that in R.